Cassandra case

 The Cassandra case (Caso Cassandra) was a Spanish court case against Cassandra Vera Paz (born 3 November 1995).
-Paz was charged in 2016 with injury to victims of terrorism after she posted a series of tweets poking fun at the Franco-era assassination of Luis Carrero Blanco.
+Vera was charged in 2016 with injury to victims of terrorism after she posted a series of tweets poking fun at the Franco-era assassination of Luis Carrero Blanco.
 In 2017, the Audiencia Nacional (National Court) sentenced her to one year in prison plus a seven year penalty of absolute disqualification, which disqualifies a convict from holding public office or employment, and disallows a convict to obtain government grants, scholarships, or any public aid.
-The ruling was reversed in 2018 by the Supreme Court of Spain, it found that repeating well-known jokes about an attack that happened 44 years ago, about which “endless jokes have been made”, without any abusive comments toward the victim, “is socially and even morally reprehensible in terms of mocking a serious human tragedy,” but “a penal sanction is not proportionate.”
-The court also took into account Vera’s age – 18 – at the time of publishing the tweets.
+The ruling was reversed in 2018 by the Supreme Court of Spain; it found that repeating well-known jokes about an attack that happened 44 years ago, about which "endless jokes have been made", without any abusive comments toward the victim, "is socially and even morally reprehensible in terms of mocking a serious human tragedy," but "a penal sanction is not proportionate."
+The court also took into account Vera's age – 18 – at the time of publishing the tweets.

 History

 (Operation Spider)

 Between 2013 and 2016, Cassandra Vera Paz published a series of tweets about the assassination of Francoist Luis Carrero Blanco.
 Blanco, who was Prime Minister of Spain, was assassinated by the terrorist group Euskadi Ta Askatasuna (ETA) on 20 December 1973.
-Following an investigation conducted by the information service of the Spanish Civil Guard called Operation Araña (Operation Spider), Paz was charged for injury to victims of terrorism.
-According to Paz's testimony, on 13 April 2016, the Civil Guard summoned her to make a statement in relation to a robbery she had reported the previous year.
-After she arrived at the police station, Paz was informed that she had been criminally charged, and her mobile phone was seized.
+Following an investigation conducted by the information service of the Spanish Civil Guard called Operation Araña (Operation Spider), Vera was charged for injury to victims of terrorism.
+According to Vera's testimony, on 13 April 2016, the Civil Guard summoned her to make a statement in relation to a robbery she had reported the previous year.
+After she arrived at the police station, Vera was informed that she had been criminally charged, and her mobile phone was seized.

 National Court trial

-Paz was charged based on the following thirteen tweets and in nearly all of them the key to the humor was the fact that the car, in which Carrero Blanco was traveling, flew high up into the air and over a five-story church, landing on the second-floor terrace of a building.
+Vera was charged based on the following thirteen tweets and in nearly all of them the key to the humor was the fact that the car, in which Carrero Blanco was traveling, flew high up into the air and over a five-story church, landing on the second-floor terrace of a building.
 (Spanish quote plus English translation).